 When a rider rides a horse that moves in its natural horizontal imbalance, the following symptoms can arise:

 - The horse leans on the rein and uses the hand of the rider for support, like a fifth leg.

 - The horse can overreach because the front legs are too slow leaving the ground.

 - The horse shows little shoulder-freedom.

 - An unbalanced horse can become tense.
-A tense horse has problems relaxing and can sometimes show resistance to the rider.
+Such a horse has problems relaxing and can show resistance to the rider.